 - increased planting and planning obligations

 Everyone can take action to help improve the air we breathe locally.
-There are some tips on our Do Your Bit page.
+Here are some tips on how to do your bit for air quality.

-Our latest reports to Defra are below.
-If you would like copies of historic reports contact us.
+Our latest reports to Defra are listed below.
+You can contact us if you would like copies of historic reports.

 Air quality and planning permission